These attributes analyze behavioral patterns associated with the traders decision to close positions.

 If you are a DARWIN investor you should know that good R+, R- and Dc scores imply clear and systematic criteria when it comes to closing positions.

-You may however come across DARWINs that have good scores in the Risk Stability, Risk Adjustment and Loss Aversion attributes, but whose R+, R- and Dc scores are not so high.
+However, you may come across DARWINs that have good scores in the Risk Stability (Rs), Risk Adjustment (Ra) and Loss Aversion (La) Attributes, but whose R+, R- and Dc scores are not so high.

 This DARWIN has a Dc score of 9.8 and it can be clearly observed that the underlying criteria for closing trades is based on time and not the return.